dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

     > `your domain(s)`

     > iv.
-Verify the last 4 digits of the card we have on file for your ClickFunnels account.
+Verify the last 4 digits and the expiration date of the card we have on file for your ClickFunnels account.

-    > `last 4 digits of your credit card`
+    > `last 4 digits and expiration date of your credit card`

     > Thanks!